 - In severe cases haemofiltration or dialysis may be needed while function gradually recovers over weeks or months.

-- One study found that factors predictive of acute kidney injury included advanced age, liver disease, high-risk surgery and peripheral arterial disease.
+- Factors predictive of acute kidney injury included advanced age, liver disease, high-risk surgery and peripheral arterial disease.

 Complications of bowel surgery